temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

       - Treasurer - witch thief, angry at PCs
   - Trade 2x lower level minions to cohorts in exchange for their cohorts
     - This is also a hedge against betrayal, since everyone has Vile Leadership
-    - 2x Changeling Heka Magi 11 to son, for Lord Hob (CR 18)
+    - 2x Changeling Heka Magi 11 to son, for High Witchlord (CR 18)
     - 2x drow witchlords TBD 10 to High Witchlord, for Assassin (CR 16)
-    - 2x witches TBD 9 to Lord Hob, for High Witchlord (CR 17)
+    - 2x witches TBD 9 to Lord Hob, for
+    Lord Hob (CR 18)
-    - 2x CR 8 hags to Assassin, for drow witchlord TBD 15
+    - 2x CR 8 hags to Assassin, for
+    drow witchlord TBD 15
   - Grand coven
     - 8 witchlords (2+2 level 10, 4 level 9), all loyal to Queen but two TBD serving under High Witchlord
       - Changeling Altered bloodline Sorcerer 10